pythonkenyard/TDBuploader/README.md

 11. File recognition working.
 12. Add support for tagging uploads (Currently everything is configured to use my release tag for tdb
 13. Season and Episode selection based on file name for tdb

+#Change History (yyyy.mm.dd)
+2022.04.20
+-Improved settings for removing/editing info.
+Selections can be done numerically for everything.
+-Customisable settings for where to save downloaded torrents.
+-Option to temporarily disable a tracker for torrent creation where multiple trackers exist.
+-Added customisable chrome config to allow setting chrome profile and download location for uploaded torrents.
+-Added support for injecting torrents directly to Qbittorrrent and starting them automatically.
+-Cleaned up error reporting on torrent upload for TDB
+-Torrent download fully supported for TDB.
+-Improved Movie/Tv category selection.
+-Initial Support for 10bit x265 file naming

 # To do:
 14. Support for upload to BHD (Current primary focus)
-15. 10bit and x265 file naming

 16. Automatic IMDB/TMDB/TVDB checking
-17. Tracker selection (when multiple ask which to be used)
+17. Tracker selection (when multiple, ask which to be used)
 18. Rework the submitting option
 19. Support direct torrent injection into qbittorrent (with file/folder location?)
 20. Support for upload to UHDB
 21. Support direct file/folder input from cmd line
 22. Support for upload to PHD
-23. Torrent renaming needs some improvements
+23. Title naming needs some improvements especially for Hevc and X265 files
-24. Hashing user/pw
+24. Hashing user/pw (or remove them fully and use chrome config?)
 25. Support for full disks (screens,mediainfo)
+26. Add Setting to remove screening check for uploads. (needs 16)
+27. Title naming to include file parsing for e.g. criterion collection, extended edition etc..
+28. where title cannot be parsed, implement check to try parsing file for same.
+29. Create installable version via Pip or git.
+30. Suppot for Digitalcore

 # General repository requirements yet to be completed
 Validate/check requirements list